Einsteinish/GCP-MyLab-Samples/terraform-gcp-flask/README.md

 ## Getting Started

 These instructions will let you know how to provision and configure via Terraform.
-No additional configuration tools is not needed.
+No additional configuration tool is not needed.

 ### Prerequisites
 Terraform 12

 ### Terraform run